alhassankhedr/alhassankhedr/README.md

 - Experimental benchmarks evaluating performance tradeoffs of FHE, TEE, and other PETs in real-world AI workflows

 I’ll begin publishing code and write-ups here as components mature.

 ---

-### 📚 Building My Expertise In

-- Foundation model training using PyTorch and performance-focused optimization
-- Secure AI infrastructure with Terraform, Vault, Kubernetes, and Azure

----